 Blogging and ads can be essential to book marketing too…for different reasons.
 If you’re self-publishing a book, blogs are a great way to connect with your audience, start discussions with them or share shorter pieces/excerpts that you’ve written.
 Building this kind of relationship with your readers encourages long-term loyalty and encourages them to be your advocates, praise your work publicly and refer you to friends.
 This helps raise sales in the long term.
 Ads primarily help raise awareness and sales in the short term.
 A reader sees an interesting ad, clicks it and buys a book.
 It may be tempting to just focus on short terms sales, but if you ignore the relationship-building aspect of book marketing (on blogs and social media), then this could hurt you in the long term and cost you valuable loyalty, advocacy and referrals.

-If your book marketing has been done correctly, you’ll have enough buyers for your book that you’ll have to think about storage, distribution and shipping.
-We are one of the few self-publishing companies that stores books and ships them to readers for free!
-That’s right: no paying for book storage, no extra shipping cost to detract your readers from buying your book and no need to store books in your home.
-Welcome to hassle-free book sales!
+If your book marketing has been done correctly, you’ll have enough buyers for your book that you’ll have to think about storage and shipping.
+We are one of the few self-publishing companies that stores books for free.
+We also handle fulfillment on your behalf.

 To Get Started With A 1-on-1 Consultation, Fill Out The Form Below